Ulrikke Eikeri: 2021: First doubles title

-2022: Historic mixed doubles final
+2022: Historic mixed-doubles final

-At the 2022 French Open she reached the final in mixed doubles on her debut partnering Joran Vliegen defeating 2021 Wimbledon champions Desirae Krawczyk and Neal Skupski in the process.
+At the 2022 French Open, she reached the final in mixed doubles on her debut partnering Joran Vliegen defeating 2021 Wimbledon champions Desirae Krawczyk and Neal Skupski in the process.
 They lost in the final to Ena Shibahara and Wesley Koolhof.
-By making her first Major final in her first try at mixed doubles, Ulrikke Eikeri became Norway's first Grand Slam finalist in the Open Era.
+By making her first major final in her first try at mixed doubles, Ulrikke Eikeri became Norway's first Grand Slam championship finalist in the Open Era.

-2023

-Eikeri competed for Norway at the 2023 United Cup.
+2023: WTA 500 title, WTA Elite Trophy debut

+In June, she won her second WTA Tour title in doubles, winning the Nottingham Open alongside Ingrid Neel, defeating Harriet Dart and Heather Watson in the final.
+She won her biggest title to date at the Pan Pacific Open, also with Neel.
+She was selected to play in the Elite Trophy with Lyudmyla Kichenok.

+2024: Hong Kong Open doubles title

+Partnering Makoto Ninomiya, she won the doubles title at the Hong Kong Open, defeating Shuko Aoyama and Eri Hozumi in the final which went to a deciding champions tiebreak.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

-Current after the 2023 United Cup.
+Current through the 2023 Wimbledon Championships.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2023 Wimbledon Championships.